explosion/spaCy/website/docs/api/doc.md

 they're context-dependent token attributes like `LEMMA` or `DEP`) or to the underlying lexeme (if they're context-independent lexical attributes like `LOWER` or `IS_STOP`).
-Writable custom extension attributes can be provided as a dictionary mapping attribute names to values as the `"_"` key.
+Writable custom extension attributes can be provided as a dictionary mapping attribute name to values as the `"_"` key.

 > #### Example
 >